matplotlib/CZI_2020-07_mpl/CZI.md

 > training), specify how these activities will be organized, the
 > target audience, and expected outcomes (maximum of 750 words)

-A core component of the proposed work is the continued maintenance of the library.
+A major component of the proposed work is devoted to the continued maintenance of the library.
 This is a very broad scope of work that includes every thing from fixing critical bugs, reviewing Pull Requests, triaging and addressing bug reports, tagging release, and keeping the continuous integration services running.
-While critical to keeping the project healthy and individually small, it is difficult to accomplish them in a timely manner with only volunteer effort.
-These tasks are frequently reactive, you can not plan for a critical bug to be found or a dependency to change, time critical, and not always fun.
-By making sure these tasks are done we will improve the experience for both new and existing contributors and improve the rate at which we onboard new contributors to the project.
+While critical to keeping the project healthy and individually small, it is difficult to accomplish them in a timely manner with only volunteer effort as they are frequently reactive, you can not plan for a critical bug to be found or a dependency to change, time critical, and not always fun.
+By making sure these tasks are done we will improve the experience for both new and existing contributors and improve the onboard new contributors to the project.
 We propose to devote three quarters of a developers time to handling these tasks.

 In addition to the reactive work there are incremental improvements that are bigger in scope that can easily be done with volunteer